a2-nabil/Mental-Hospital-Theme/README.md

 # mentalhospital
-Demo Of this WordPress theme

 The Task Codes are here
-SetUp: you can install this theme or you can Check **'functions.php' & 'custom-projects-template.php'** file
+#SetUp: you can install this theme or
+you can Check **'functions.php' & 'custom-projects-template.php'** file